maaislam/ab-test-boilerplate/README.md

 // @match {url of the page you want to run the test}
 // ==/UserScript==
 ```
+## Please remember to update the userscript based on your AB Test.

 Once Local development is done use the css from dist folder & find your js object along with the polling function from index.js inside dist folder.